 Remember that just like male guinea pigs, females might be trying to establish dominance as well.
 That is a natural process that you should not ruin otherwise even more problems could arise.

-Of course, as a wonderful owner, you would have to make sure that your guinea pigs always have enough food and water.
+As a wonderful owner, you would have to make sure that your guinea pigs always have enough food and water.
 In case you have more than one guinea pig, it might be a good idea to have separate food bowls and water bottles.
-Two different bowls for each of them and so on.

 Are My Guinea Pigs Fighting or Playing? | Important Differences